Fishing Report for 3rd June 2026

 If you are fishing Catch and Release you must be using barbless or debarbed hooks and release fish from your net, not on the bank, if at all possible.

 If you are taking fish away please do not gut and clean fish in the signing in hut – take them home to clean.
-The current pump cannot cope and the hut is beginning to smell.

 Tight Lines